 CREATION.co continues to analyse online HCP conversation on a variety of topics including virtual congress, healthcare changes since the pandemic, product development and therapy area specific insights.

 To stay up to date, you can sign up to CREATION.co’s monthly eJournal.

-- Data for this research was analysed from the online Twitter conversations of HCPs in all languages mentioning a Top 50 Pharmaceutical company between October 1st and October 31st 2021.
+- Data for this research was analysed from the online Twitter conversations of HCPs in all languages mentioning a Top 50 Pharmaceutical company between 01 December and 31 December 2022.

 - Unless otherwise specified, mentions of a company are not limited to its Twitter account(s).

-- In some cases, a tweet may mention more than one company account (eg. @abbottnews and @abbottglobal) – this only counts as one Company Mention and Account Mention.
+- In some cases, a tweet may mention more than one company account (e.g. @abbottnews and @abbottglobal) – this only counts as one Company Mention and Account Mention.

 - Johnson & Johnson was included as a whole, encompassing its pharmaceutical subsidiary, Janssen.
-In October, 1,436 of these posts mentioned Janssen.
+In December 2022, 72 of these posts mentioned Janssen.